RagnarB83/ash-documentation/docs/MM-interfaces.rst

 MM Interfaces
 ==========================

-Molecular mechanics in ASH is possible via either the internal NonBondedTheory or via an interface to the external OpenMM package: :doc:`OpenMM-interface`
+Molecular mechanics in ASH is possible via either the internal **NonBondedTheory** or via an interface to the external OpenMM package: :doc:`OpenMM-interface`

-The internal NonBondedTheory is only capable of calculating nonbonded interactions: Coulomb electrostatics and short-range Lennard-Jones interactions.
+The internal **NonBondedTheory** is only capable of calculating nonbonded interactions: Coulomb electrostatics and short-range Lennard-Jones interactions.
-It will use routines written in Julia and thus require activating the Python-Julia interface.
+It will use routines written in Julia and thus requires activating the Python-Julia interface.
-Nonbonded Theory can be used in geometry optimizations provided that the MM atoms are always frozen.
+**NonbondedTheory** can be used in geometry optimizations provided that the MM atoms are always frozen (should be specified by the **Optimizer**).
 It can be used as MM code in QM/MM (:doc:`module_QM-MM`) theory objects.

 The interface to the external OpenMM code (:doc:`OpenMM-interface`) allows for full-fledged molecular mechanics.
-OpenMM is a fast C++ code with a Python API that ASH is interfaced to.
+OpenMM is a fast C++ library with a Python API that ASH is interfaced to.
 OpenMM is capable of bonded and nonbonded interactions, can treat periodic and nonperiodic systems and can read in multiple types of forcefield files.
 It can also run both on the CPU and the GPU.
 It can be used as MM code in QM/MM (:doc:`module_QM-MM`) theory objects.